jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 Application output is displayed in the command line window.

 ####2.
 Send a Push Message
-You can send a push notification to your device using the UnifiedPush Server console by completing the following steps:
+You can send a push notification to your device using the Unified Push Server console by completing the following steps:

-1. Log into the UnifiedPush Server console.
+1. Log into the Unified Push Server console.
 2. Click `Send Push`.
 3. From the `Applications` list, select the application.
 4. In the `Messages` field, type the text to be sent as the push notification.